 Aluminum and Magnesium Die Casting

-For nearly 100 years, TCDC has been dedicated to creating custom Aluminum and Magnesium die casting solutions for a variety of industries.
-As a full-service die casting supplier, you will benefit from our expertise and state-of-the-art technology in the production of your cast Aluminum and Magnesium components.
+For a century, TCDC has been dedicated to creating custom Aluminum and Magnesium die casting solutions for a variety of industries.

 Aluminum (Al) die casting alloys have specific gravity of approximately 2.7 g/cc, placing them among the lightweight structural metals.
 The majority of die castings produced worldwide are made from aluminum alloys.
 Machining characteristics vary somewhat among the commercially available aluminum die casting alloys, but the entire group is superior to iron, steel and titanium.
 The rapid solidification rate associated with the die casting process makes die casting alloys somewhat superior to wrought and gravity cast alloys of similar chemical composition.